 Low milk supply was by far the worst of the problems I have encountered.
 In fact, I’ve read that fear of low supply is one of the most common reasons that women give up breastfeeding.
 However, there is hope.
 After the first month or so, my supply met demand and my baby is now thriving.

 But I didn’t imagine my low supply during the first few weeks.
-I rented a baby scale from my lactation consultant (LC), and weighed Alex before and after each feeding.
+I rented a baby scale from my lactation consultant (LC), and weighed my baby before and after each feeding.
 A baby scale is sensitive enough to detect tenths of an ounce.
-It was exhausting, especially since Alex’s “awake” time at the time was in the middle of the night.
-But I compared Alex’s intake from me to how much he was supposed to be eating from a chart my LC gave me and knew I needed to supplement with formula.
+It was exhausting, especially since my son’s “awake” time at the time was in the middle of the night.
+But I compared his intake from me to how much he was supposed to be eating from a chart my LC gave me and knew I needed to supplement with formula.

 It cost about $35 a week to rent the scale, and it was worth it for the peace of mind.
 Medela‘s website has a locator function for finding someone to rent a scale from.